patrick-klein/script.library.integration.tool/README.md

 #### 1) Renaming episodes within Library Integration Tool

 The first option is to select each episode, click "Rename", and include the correct episode id at the beginning of the file.
 For example, if "The Busboy" is in your list, you can rename it to "02x12 - The Busboy" or "S02E12 - The Busboy".
 Now you will be able to add the item to your library.
-Note: you should pad zeros to the episode id to make sure there are at least two digits, so you would use 02x12, not 2x12.

 #### 2) Using an external media manager